yugr/rust-slides/materials/materials.md

   * Solution: N/A (pure analysis)
   * LLVM: N/A (pure analysis)
   * More materials: not checked (~100 non-fork Rust repos)
-- Nine Rules for SIMD Acceleration of Your Rust Code (Part 1): https://www.reddit.com/r/rust/comments/18hj1m6/nine_rules_for_simd_acceleration_of_your_rust/
 - Taking Advantage of Auto-Vectorization in Rust: https://www.nickwilcox.com/blog/autovec/
 - Auto-Vectorization for Newer Instruction Sets in Rust: https://www.nickwilcox.com/blog/autovec2/
 - Can You Trust a Compiler to Optimize Your Code? https://matklad.github.io/2023/04/09/can-you-trust-a-compiler-to-optimize-your-code.html